 Wayne State School of Social Work, College of Nursing receive $1.8 million to enhance Metro Detroit’s mental health workforce

-Wayne State’s School of Social Work and College of Nursing have received a four-year, $1.8 million grant from the federal government to increase and strengthen Southeast Michigan’s mental health workforce.
+Wayne State’s School of Social Work and College of Nursing received a four-year, $1.8 million grant from the federal government to increase and strengthen Southeast Michigan’s mental health workforce.

 More than 17% of Southeast Michigan residents live in medically underserved communities.
 The Michigan Department of Community Health reports that Metro Detroit has 316 designated Health Professional Shortage Areas with insufficient mental health professionals (psychiatrists, psychologists, clinical social workers, psychiatric nurse practitioners, and marriage and family therapists) to meet the needs of the population.
 The City of Detroit, which is home to Wayne State University, accounts for 60% of these identified shortage areas.

 The HRSA grant provides for the training of 19 social work and 10 nursing students each year for three years, all of whom will receive $10,000 toward the cost of their tuition.
-Through a competitive application process, students request admission to the program and are selected for mental health-related field education at partnering sites, which include Children’s Hospital of Michigan, City Integrated Health - Detroit (a Federally Qualified Health Center), Wayne State’s Adult HIV/AIDS Program, and Henry Ford Health System.
+Through a competitive application process, students requested admission to the program and were selected for mental health-related field education at partnering sites, which included Children’s Hospital of Michigan, City Integrated Health - Detroit (a Federally Qualified Health Center), Wayne State’s Adult HIV/AIDS Program, and Henry Ford Health System.
 The program provides training in mental health practice four times a year to participating students and the faculty and field site staff who work directly with them, as well as any clinical staff at the partnering sites who wish to attend.

 According to Brown, one of the initiative’s key strengths is its interprofessional approach, which acknowledges the reciprocal relationship between mental and physical health and the importance of integrating medical and behavioral health care services.

 “Cross-disciplinary training is critical to patient outcomes, especially because many people in need of mental health treatment will only ever contact the health care system through medical settings such as primary care offices or emergency departments,” Brown said.
-“Training social workers and nurses together increases their ability to identify the full set of factors impacting the health of patients and to refer them to the most appropriate setting for care.”
+“Training social workers and nurses together increases their ability to identify the full set of factors impacting the health of patients and to refer them to the most appropriate setting for care”.

 Brown said the grant also highlights the School of Social Work’s commitment to improving quality of life for the Greater Detroit community.

 “We see it as our responsibility to build capacity within organizations and agencies that serve the region,” Brown said.
-“With this program, we are not only training the next generation of social workers and nurses to be competent, helpful, and effective mental health practitioners, we are improving services and access to services for residents.”
+“With this program, we are not only training the next generation of social workers and nurses to be competent, helpful, and effective mental health practitioners, we are improving services and access to services for residents”.

 According to Stephens, “Nurse practitioners and social workers have a long history of working together in the front lines of healthcare to improve patient care and outcomes.
-This grant will allow us the opportunities to expand our students’ clinical knowledge and skillset in addition to practicing inter-professional collaboration which is needed in our current healthcare environment.”
+This grant will allow us the opportunities to expand our students’ clinical knowledge and skillset in addition to practicing inter-professional collaboration, which is needed in our current healthcare environment.”

 This is the second federally funded workforce training initiative that Social Work and Nursing have embarked upon in the past two years.
 In 2015, they were awarded a three-year, $945,000 grant from the U.S. Substance Abuse and Mental Health Services Administration to train undergraduate and graduate students and local health care providers in Screening, Brief Intervention, and Referral to Treatment (SBIRT) – a method of identifying and addressing problematic substance use among patients in primary care settings.
-More than, 175 social work and 240 nursing students have received SBIRT training to date through that collaboration.
+More than 175 social work and 240 nursing students have received SBIRT training to date through that collaboration.